bourgils/forward/README.md

 - bun
 - astro

 > Environment not detected?
-Just use: `fwd env use`
+Just use: `fwd env set`

 ---